felix314159/golibp2p-holepunchingTest/README.md

 # golibp2p-holepunchingTest
-Testing go-libp2p holepunching with minimal example that just won't work for me..
+Testing go-libp2p holepunching with minimal example and some more info for veryifing that holepunching can work